The Calling of the Mage

 Wizards and Sorcerers

-Both ‘wizards’ and ‘sorcerers’ are mages (whether specialist or generalist).
+Both 'wizards' and 'sorcerers' are mages (whether specialist or generalist).
 These terms in The Lands refer to the distinction between those mages who prefer to work in conjunction with other mages (wizards) and those mages who prefer to work alone or in the company of non-mages (sorcerers).
-Thus one talks of ‘wizard lodges’ and ‘maverick sorcerers’.
+Thus one talks of 'wizard lodges' and 'maverick sorcerers'.
+Another distinction between the two is the extent to which they are formally or informally schooled in the shaping of cosmic forces into coherent spells.
 In practice a mage can be both at one time or another in life and many see the distinction as a spurious one.
 Others however see these distinctions as important ways of life.

 Important Groups of Mages